 If anyone knows the original Persian version, please send me a copy at email@example.com and I’ll add it to this post.

 This article was posted on Friday, November 13th, 2009 at 12:15 pm and is filed under Countries & Cultures, England, English, Iran, Languages, Mama Lisa, Persian, Poems, Poems about Children, Poems about Life, Poetry, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “A Short Poem about the Life of a Child, based on a Persian Verse”